CAA Requirements for South African Drone Pilots

 - Hold a valid South African ID or passport.

-- Complete an approved RPL theory course with a CAA-approved training organisation (ATO).
+- Complete an approved RPC theory course with a CAA-approved training organisation (ATO).

-- Pass the CAA RPL theory examination (minimum 75% pass mark).
+- Pass the CAA RPC theory examination (minimum 75% pass mark).

 - Complete a practical flight assessment with a qualified examiner.

-- Submit a completed RPL application form to the CAA with the applicable fees.
+- Submit a completed RPC application form to the CAA with the applicable fees.

 3. RPAS Operator Certificate (ROC)